First 12 things to do with your new Samsung Galaxy Z Fold 3

 Since Samsung doesn't include a charger in the box, you're likely going to want to grab one for your Z Fold 3.
 With 25W charging speeds, this matches the maximum charging levels that the Galaxy Z Fold 3 can handle.

-In the event that you've found yourself needing to charge multiple devices at the same time, the Samsung Charger Trio is fantastic.
-It works with any Qi-enabled device while also sporting a cradle specifically for your Galaxy Watch.
+If you've found yourself needing to charge multiple devices at the same time, the Samsung Charger Trio is fantastic.
+It works with any Qi-enabled device while sporting a cradle specifically for your Galaxy Watch.

 Enjoy the future with the Galaxy Z Fold 3

-No matter how you look at it, the Samsung Galaxy Z Fold 3 is absolutely one of the best Android phones of the year and is arguably the best smartphone we've ever seen.
+No matter how you look at it, the Samsung Galaxy Z Fold 3 is absolutely one of the best Android phones you can buy and is arguably the most full-featured — and in some cases, the best — smartphone we've ever seen.
 Sure, you might be put off by the massive tablet display, but it folds in half and fits in your pocket just like any other phone.

-If you happen to pick one of these up for yourself, the biggest thing we can recommend is to just have fun with it.
-Go through the different settings screens and panels to learn everything you can about this new device.
+If you happen to pick one of these up for yourself, the biggest thing we can recommend is just having fun with it.
+Go through the different settings, screens, and panels to learn everything you can about this new device.

 We may earn a commission for purchases using our links.
 Learn more.